TunaUca/DSA210_Term_Project/final_report.md

 ## 7. Limitations and Future Work

-This project has several limitations that should be considered when interpreting the results.
+This project has some limitations that should be considered when interpreting the results.

 First, after merging the two datasets, the final dataset contained 424 common games.
 Although this is sufficient for exploratory analysis, hypothesis testing, and basic machine learning models, it is smaller than the original datasets.
 Some games may not have matched because of differences in naming between the two sources.